svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 DLT-Message-Analyzer's implementation is integrated with the PlantUML tool ( https://plantuml.com/ ) PlantUML is used to generate different types of UML diagrams out of their textual descriptions.
-This plugin is using the PlantUML syntax in order to generate sequence diagrams out of the logs.
+DLT-Message-Analyzer is using PlantUML syntax in order to generate sequence diagrams out of the opened logs.

 ----

 ## Motivation

-As a SW developer or SW architect, I want to be able to automatically build sequence diagrams out of the output of the different applications within the system.
+As a SW developer or SW architect, I want to be able to automatically build sequence diagrams out of the output of different applications within the system.
 I want to be able to normalize data from different applications and put them all into a single unified sequence diagram.

 Why is that important?